Mauriceac/confluence2markdown/README.md

 ### III.
 Configure the `config.toml` file

-1. Use a text editor to open the `config.toml` file found on the root of the folder.
+1. Use a text editor to create a `config.toml` file.
 2. Put your Confluence credentials and base URL of the pages you will be extracting in the corresponding lines.
-3. Save the `config.toml` file.
+3. Save the `config.toml` file in the folder the Confluence-to-Markdown Converter is stored on you computer.

 Example: